lyteword/chspurgeon-tod/volume-4/psalm-84.md

 The Faith of the Church Militant, made moste effectualie described in this exposition of the 84.
 Psalme, by that reverend Pastor, and publike Professor of God's word, in the famous universitie of Haffine in Denmarke, NICHOLAS HEMMINGIVS.
 A treatise written as to the instruction of the ignorant in the groundes of religion, so to the confutation of the Jews, the Turkes, Atheists, Papists, Heretiks, and all other adversaries of the trueth whatsoever.
 Translated out of Latin into English, &c. by THOMAS ROGERS.
 At London, printed by H. Middleton for Andrew Maunsel.
 Anno.
 1581.

-David's Heart's Desire; or An Exposition of Psalm 84.; in Excellent Encouragments against Afflictions... by Thomas Pierson, M.A.
-(Reprinted in Nichol's Series of Puritan Commentaries.)
+David's Heart's Desire; or An Exposition of Psalm 84.; in Excellent Encouragments against Afflictions... by Thomas Pierson, M. A. (Reprinted in Nichol's Series of Puritan Commentaries.)

 An Exposition upon some select Psalms of David...
 By ROBERT ROLLOCK.
 1600.
 16mo.